bvonboyen/bvonboyen.github.io/_posts/2025-10-17-season-update.md

 The gap to seventh place has widened — Mainz, Bremen, and Wolfsburg have started poorly.
 VfB leads Bremen by +6 expected points (real +5 points).
-While fixtures so far have mostly come from the lower half of the table, the team converts those opportunities reliably and stays slightly ahead of last year’s pace.
+While fixtures so far have mostly come from the lower half of the (projected) table, the team converts those opportunities reliably and stays slightly ahead of last year’s pace.

 ### Probabilities for each position (1–18)